4D-Game/CrazyComet/docs/coding-style/git.md

 | REMOVE  | Is used whenever a major part of the code is removed.
 This scenario should be rater infrequent. **e.g.** `git commit -m "REMOVE variable XY"` |
 | FIX     | Used for minor changes of an already existing part of the code. **e.g** `git commit -m "FIX functionality of XY"`                             |
 | UPDATE  | Is used when there is a major change in multiple code-segments. **e.g** `git commit -m "UPDATE setup of analog sensors"`                      |

-## Branch Setup

-There is more to come